sahilbathlaofficial/travel/_posts/2017-11-11-deoriatal-chandrashila.markdown

 <div style="width:100%;text-align:center"><iframe style="width:80%;height:50vh" src="https://www.youtube.com/embed/r7F1mCZ0v64" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe></div>

 At around 10:30am we started our descend and reached back to the starting point around 12:15.We ran out of water during the ascend which was surely needed during this descend, so do carry ample water for yourself.
-After reaching back we headed to Rishikesh almost immediately an reach there around 6:30 pm after just stopping for lunch.
+After reaching back we headed to Rishikesh almost immediately and reached there around 6:30 pm after just stopping for lunch.
 From there we took a bus back to Delhi.